ARMmbed/mbed-os-example-ble-fota/README.md

 2. [MCUboot Example](MCUboot)

 ## Known Issues
-There are slight kludges with how the MCUboot and Mock examples are built with `fota.sh`.
-The former is a direct result of dependency conflicts between [mbed-tools](https://github.com/ARMmbed/mbed-tools), [pyocd](https://github.com/pyocd/pyOCD), and [mbed-os](https://github.com/ARMmbed/mbed-os).
-The latter is a result of issues with flashing the target binary to the connected board.
-The details of both are addressed below:

 1. **Dependency Conflicts**: The difference in version requirements of the [PyYAML](https://pyyaml.org) dependency imposed by both mbed-os and pyocd led to the creation of a temporary virtual environment; this is used in the "_creating and flashing the factory firmware_" stage of the MCUboot example build process.
 This is a known issue and would require changes to the `requirements.txt` file in the mbed-os to resolve.\
    \